 AR in the pharmaceutical industry

 The pharmaceutical industry saw the potential to boost their sales by implementing AR into their business.
-Augmented Reality helped them by creating a fresh and interesting way of representing new products, drugs, and devices to healthcare professionals.
-The only sales tool needed is a representative’s smartphone or a tablet, with the installed AR app, which will show them a simulated process of a patient’s consumption of a specific drug or device, and how (and if) will affect his recovery.
-This approach also removed the time-consuming sales process by allowing representatives to quickly win physicians’ attention — and in an environment where every second counts, it is vital to leave healthcare professionals with an enduring and positive impression.
+Augmented Reality helped by creating a fresh and interesting way of representing new products, drugs, and devices to healthcare professionals.
+The only sales tool needed is a representative’s smartphone or a tablet with the AR app.
+It will show a simulated process of a patient’s consumption of a specific drug or device, and how (and if) it will affect patients’ recovery.
+This approach also removed the time-consuming sales process by allowing representatives to quickly win physicians’ attention.
+And in an environment where every second counts, it is vital to leave healthcare professionals with an enduring and positive impression.

 - Data visualization

 - Training interns and students

 - Elimination of misunderstandings between patients and their doctors

 - Advanced comprehension of the medical procedures by students and residents

 Benefits of Augmented Reality for patients

 - Treatments are faster and more accurate